Tomerti/Tomerti/README.md

 Previously worked at Elbit Systems on AI & computer vision algorithm evaluation, and at Ness Technologies on Israel’s national biometric infrastructure (GOV.IL).

-I enjoy building systems that combine engineering depth, scalability, and real-world impact.
+I enjoy building scalable systems and solving technically complex problems with real-world impact.

 # 📝 Some of my Projects